cacoyle/BH30Menu/README.md

 Selecting a band by pressing a button or by using the CLI menu will tell the BH-30 to switch bands.

-If the band selected is already the active band, the program will retrieve the latest DX spots for that band.
+If the band selected is already the active band, the program will retrieve and display the latest DX spots for that band.

 More info to come.